A look at the Hubble speed from first principles: Results

-The mild shift between the full and conservative results, allows us to catch an interesting feature of our analysis.
-In combining our measurements via the DDR, we implicitly assume that the different data sets trace the same underlying expansion history \emph{equally well}.
-If this was not the case, an offset in their ability to catch features in $H(z)$ would show up as an apparent redshift-dependence of $H_0$.
+In combining our measurements via the DDR, we implicitly assume that the different data sets trace the underlying expansion history {\it equally well}.
+An offset in their ability to catch features in $H(z)$ would show up as an apparent redshift-dependence of $H_0$, in our case as a discrepancy between full and conservative result.
 CC are direct measurements of the expansion history, while SNIa are sensitive to the integral of $H(z)$ over the line of sight.
-We do expect therefore a slight lag in their tracing of $H(z)$, and this becomes evident if one compares both the luminosity distance reconstructed from SNIa and the angular diameter distance reconstructed from BAO+CC, with those predicted by the $\Lambda$CDM model, as in~\autoref{fig.DA_DL}.
-One clearly notices that the BAO+CC reconstruction starts showing a mild deviation from $\Lambda$CDM at around $z \sim 1$, while the SNIa reconstruction starts deviating only around $z\sim1.5$.
-In our analysis this showed up as a drop in the binned values of $H_0$ for higher redshift.
-We believe this feature is related to a departure of $H(z)$ from the $\Lambda$CDM expansion history, happening around the matter to dark energy transition, \ie within the redshift range $1 \lesssim z \lesssim 2.5$, as can also be seen from~\autoref{fig.HCC_rec}, where we plot the DE parameter $X(z)$ reconstructed via the GPMC technique applied to CC data.
-As it was already evident from the plots of the cosmological distances (\autoref{fig.DA_DL}), there is a mild evidence of deviation from $\Lambda$CDM in the mean.
-It falls well within the 1$\sigma$ confidence interval of the GP reconstruction and therefore we do not have enough statistical evidence.
-Applying the same technique to future data we could certainly improve on the constraining power.
-Nevertheless, this feature can explain the mild discrepancy between our results and that of the Planck collaboration, incidentally hinting that the low tension between Planck and late-time TRGB measurements can be resolved by a deviation from $\Lambda$CDM at low redshift.
+We do expect therefore a slight lag in their tracing of $H(z)$, which indeed can be noticed comparing our reconstructions of the luminosity distance from SNIa to that of the angular diameter distance from BAO+CC, see~\autoref{fig.DA_DL}.
+One clearly notices that the BAO+CC reconstruction starts showing a mild departure from $\Lambda$CDM at around $z \sim 1$, while the SNIa reconstruction shows hints of deviations only around $z\sim1.5$.
+In our analysis this lag shows up as a drop in the binned values of $H_0$ for higher redshifts and we correspondingly find it as a mild feature in our reconstruction of $X(z)$.
+This falls well within the 1$\sigma$ confidence interval of the GP reconstruction, therefore it does not constitute any evidence of a deviation, rather just a trend in line with the findings of~\cite{Zhao:2017cud,Wang:2018fng,Risaliti:2018reu,Raveri:2019mxg}.
+Recently some analyses of the Pantheon dataset highlighted a possible transition of the SNIa magnitude at $z \lesssim 0.2$~\cite{Dainotti:2021pqg,Kazantzidis:2020xta,DiValentino:2020kha}.
+These trends are noticed in the low redshift tail, and their interpretation is possibly very different from the one of the higher redshift trend that we find.
+Finally, it is tantalizing to notice that our trend is of the same level of the shift between the late-time TRGB measurement of $H_0$ and Planck's one, and in fact it would bring the two values in even better agreement.
+Were upcoming measurements to corroborate a discrepancy between CMB and TRGB inferences of $H_0$, a physical trend in $H(z)$, would resolve it.